MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 ---
 title: In-app Purchase with the Digital Goods API
-description: Use the Digital Goods API to get a Microsoft Store billing service.
+description: How to provide in-app purchase in Progressive Web App with the Digital Goods API and the Payment Request API.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual